-Positions and Playing Time: As mentioned above, all players should have balanced playing time to the best of the coach's ability with a minimum of 50% per game on average over the season.
-Positions: It is important that players try all positions.
+Playing Time: Players should have balanced playing time to the best of the coach's ability.
+It will never be exactly fair, but players should have a minimum of 50% playing time each league game.

 Subbing and Line Changes: Preparation is key.
-Prepare lines prior to the game for easy transition.
-Use an assistant coach or manager to help support you on line changes and timing shifts
+Prepare substitutions prior to the game for easy transition.